saidvandeklundert/notes/C/README.md

 - real floating-point numbers
 - complex floating-point numbers:

+Basic data types, as described by KR:
+- char: byte that can hold a charater
+- int: integer typically reflecting the natural size of the integers on the host machie
+- float: sinle precision floating point
+- double: double-precision floating point

 There is also [C types](https://en.wikipedia.org/wiki/C_data_types) on wikipedia.
 There it says that 'The C language provides the four basic arithmetic type specifiers char, int, float and double, and the modifiers signed, unsigned, short, and long'.